paragkapoorcs/pk1/automation/readme.md

 > ![](.//media/image3.png)

--   Fill the above information as below
+-   Fill the information as instructed below:

-    -   Name ( name of the peering network)
+    -   Name (name of the peering network)

     -   VPC Network (select your VPC network used for the SAP)

-    -   Select the Peering network as **in another project**
+    -   Select the Peering network as **in another project**.

-    -   Project ID of Tenant as collected above
+    -   Project ID of Tenant as collected above.

     -   VPC network name (It consist of instance-id-region)

-    -   Check on import & export custom routes
+    -   Check on import and export custom routes

-    -   Then click on Create (it will create the tenant peered network)
+    -   Then click **Create** (it will create the tenant peered network).

-**Dataproc Profile** :- In this will be able to create the Dataproc profile for the running of the pipeline
+**Dataproc Profile** : Create the Dataproc profile for running the pipelines.

-**BigQuery & Pipeline Deploy** :- This script helps you to Create the BigQuery Dataset, Deployment of the Pipelines.
+**BigQuery and Pipeline Deploy** :- This script helps you to create the BigQuery Dataset and deployment of the Pipelines.

-This folder consists of the two scripts
+This folder consists of the following two scripts:
 1. Bqdatase.tf (terraform file)
 2. Start.sh (shell script to call pipeline api's)
 3. Variable.sh
 -   Please use gcloud init before using the scripts.

--   Change the dataset name in bqdataset.tf according to the requirement there are three dataset one is for data load and other two are for dimension & facts
+-   Change the dataset name in bqdataset.tf according to the requirement.
+There are three datasets, one is for data load and other two are for dimensions and facts.

--   Set up the shell file for the execution of the pipelines
+-   Set up the shell file for the execution of the pipelines.

     -   Provide the cloud information